Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories: The Algebraic Case

-We next want to ensure that if we start with a finitely presented commutative $\pi_0 k$-algebra equipped with a 1-connective perfect $m$-obstruction theory any $k$-algebra inducing the obstruction theory again satisfies some finiteness properties.
-We briefly recall the relevant finiteness property.
+We next want to ensure that if we start with a finitely presented commutative $\pi_0 k$--algebra equipped with a 1--connective perfect $m$--obstruction theory, any $k$--algebra inducing the obstruction theory satisfies a strong finiteness property.
+We briefly recall the relevant finiteness property following \cite[Definition 8.2.5.26]{HigherAlgebra}.

-\begin{defn} Let $k$ be a connective $\IE_{\infty}$-ring, and let $\CAlg_k=\CAlg (\Mod_k(\Sp))$.
-A commutative $k$-algebra $A$ is \emph{locally of finite presentation over $k$} if $A$ is a compact object of $\CAlg_k$. \end{defn}
+\begin{defn} Let $k$ be a connective $\IE_{\infty}$--ring, and let $\CAlg_k=\CAlg (\Mod_k(\Sp))$.
+A commutative $k$--algebra $B$ is \emph{locally of finite presentation over $k$} if $B$ is a compact object of $\CAlg_k$. \end{defn}

+Note that a finitely presented discrete commutative $\pi_0 k$--algebra viewed as an object in $\CAlg_k$ will usually not satisfy the above finiteness property.
+As an example one can take any finitely presented discrete commutative $\pi_0 k$--algebra with non-perfect cotangent complex, as in light of \cite[Theorem 8.4.3.17]{HigherAlgebra} perfectness of the cotangent complex is necessary for being locally of finite presentation in $\CAlg_k$.
+Nevertheless, we will later see that given a finitely presented discrete commutative $\pi_0 k$--algebra $A$ equipped with an $n$--connective perfect $m$--obstruction theory, any commutative $k$--algebra $B$ inducing the obstruction theory does satisfy the above finiteness property, although $A$ itself will usually not.

+\begin{rem} Note that in \cite[Definition 1.2.3.1]{toen08} slightly different terminology is used.
+There a compact object of $\CAlg_k$ is called \emph{finitely presented}, whereas Lurie reserves finitely presented for algebras which lie in the smallest full subcategory which contains finitely generated free algebras and is stable under retracts and finite colimits. \end{rem}

 Before we begin we need a series of lemmas.
-Recall the following definitions for a connective $\IE_{\infty}$-ring $A$ and an $A$-module $M$: \begin{enumerate}[(i)] \item $M$ is of Tor-amplitude $\leq n$ if for any discrete $A$-module $N$ we have
+These lemmas will allow us to deduce properties of an $A$--module $M$ from the respective properties of the $\pi _0 A$--module $\pi_0 A \otimes _A M$.
+Recall the following definitions for a connective $\IE_{\infty}$--ring $A$ and an $A$--module $M$: \begin{enumerate}[(i)] \item $M$ is of Tor--amplitude $\leq n$ if for any discrete $A$--module $N$ we have

 for $i > n$. \item $M$ is perfect to order $n$ if $\trunc{n}{M}$ is a compact object of $(\Mod_A)_{\leq n}$. \item $M$ is almost perfect if it is perfect to order $n$ for all integers $n$. \end{enumerate}